drbluetongue/eunoscosmo/ECU and TCU/Aftermarket ECU.md

 Grounds

 For A/C, you can wire pin 1O (Gry/Blue) into your aftermarket ECU to act as a A/C on switch.
 Then, use a spare ignition output on your aftermarket ECU to send a 5v signal on Pin 1L (Gry/Red) based on load - 5v for compressor on, 0v for WOT or high load/RPM.

+For RPM signal, cut the grey wire on the ignitor end and splice into this wire on the TCU (Pin 1G) from your aftermarket ECU's tacho output.
+It will provide the dashboard tacho and the gearbox with RPM, and works great with aftermarket coil upgrades.